ernest-bruce/human-internet/internet_plan/internet_plan.md

 · this is *automated·reasoning*
 &nbsp;

-**Peoples•Foundation** will ensure that the transformative power and adaptability of digital·organisms is used at the behest of humanity, not the corporate world
+**Peoples·Foundation** will ensure that the transformative power and adaptability of digital·organisms is used at the behest of humanity, not the corporate world
 &nbsp;
 &nbsp;